 Yellowstone national park is located in the state of Wyoming, USA.
-Small part of the park is spread in the states of Montana and Idaho too.
+A small part of the park is spread in the states of Montana and Idaho too.

-The easiest and preferred way is to fly to the nearby cities of Jackson Hole, Wyoming or Bozeman, Montana.
+The easiest and preferred way (by most) is to fly to the nearby cities of Jackson Hole, Wyoming or Bozeman, Montana.
 Though flying crossed our minds, we decided to do a road- trip.
 That would be fifteen to sixteen hours (from Bay area, California) on the road, behind the wheel.
-Though we had done similar length road trips previously (to Page, Arizona) this was our first, long winter road trip.
+Though we had done similar length road trips previously (to Page, Arizona) this was our first winter road trip.

 So, is it worth spending so much time on the road?
 Well, absolutely… see for yourself.

 We drove across four states.
 Starting from Bay area California, we got onto I-80 East and drove the breadth of Nevada.
 Drove through the Idaho cities of Twin Falls and Idaho Falls and reached the small town of West Yellowstone in Montana.

 Freeways are well maintained in winter; salt and sand is scattered for traction.
 However, at places it is icy, especially at rest areas and gas stations.
 So all-weather/snow tires are necessary.